cloudops/cloudmc-standard-kb/en/compute-service/configure-port-forwarding.md

 1. Click on **Services** in the sidebar.
 1. Select the desired compute environment.
 1. Select the **Networking** tab.
-1. From the target VPC's list item, click the **Public IPs** button.
+1. From the target VPC's list item, click the **Public access** button.
 1. Click on *Acquire IP address*.
 ![Acquire IP address](/assets/cca-config-port-fwd-1-en.png)
 1. You will be prompted to confirm the acquisition of a new IP address.
 Click *Confirm*.
 The new IP address will be allocated and listed under **Public IPs**.